dstrctrng/vagrant-shell/README.md

 I don't know how to install vagrant-shell as a plugin, so this repo uses bundler and cached gems.

-Run make to bundle gems and install the demo vagrant box:
+Run make to bundle gems, install the demo vagrant box, and download the ubuntu docker image:

     make

-Download the ubuntu docker image:

-    docker pull ubuntu

 Bring up the docker containers: